gitbucket/markedj/README.md

-langPrefix   | "lang-" | Prefix of class attribute of code block headerPrefix | ""      | Prefix of id attribute of header safelist     | See [Options.java](https://github.com/gitbucket/markedj/blob/master/src/main/java/io/github/gitbucket/markedj/Options.java) | Safelist of HTML tags. extension    | none    | Extension added to the redering process
+langPrefix   | "lang-" | Prefix of class attribute of code block headerPrefix | ""      | Prefix of id attribute of header safelist     | See [Options.java](https://github.com/gitbucket/markedj/blob/master/src/main/java/io/github/gitbucket/markedj/Options.java) | Safelist of HTML tags.

 By default, markedj uses Jsoup's safelist mechanism for HTML rendering.
 It restricts renderable tags, attributes and even protocols of attribute values.
 For example, the image url must be `http://` or `https://` by default.
 You can remove this restriction by customizing the safelist as follows: